Aledax/WireConstruction/README.md

 A unique and challenging puzzle game born from my passion for puzzle games and geometry.
 I created this purely for fun.

-To play the game, make sure you have Python 3, PyGame, and ModernGL installed, and run `main.py` from `0.9\scripts`.
+To play the game, make sure you have Python 3, PyGame, and ModernGL installed, and run `main.py` from `\scripts`.
 Controls are listed at the bottom of this document.

 ## Overview